 Big losses, store closings and divested segments have all chipped away at the company.
-So has a changing retail landscape that hasn’t been kind to brick-and-mortar retailers who have failed to compete with e-commerce giants like Amazon.com Inc. (NASDAQ:AMZNC).
+So has a changing retail landscape that hasn’t been kind to brick-and-mortar retailers who have failed to compete with e-commerce giants like Amazon.com Inc. (NASDAQ:AMZNB).

 First In E-commerce